duckietown/duckietown-cslam/DISCUSSION_README.md

 Ideas:
 - Setting watchtower to fixed state after a certain time.
 Maybe create a parallel g2o graph with only watchtowers and ground april tag, optimize it, and update the watchtower's positions in the complete one from time to time (to take into account that somebody or some bot moved a watchtower).
 Time interval to be defined.
 - Removing old edges and point as time passes.
 Maybe just storing all robot paths as we suppress them from the graph.
 This way complexity stays limited even with long or "infinite" experiments.
 Need to find a way to cycle (or re-use) the integer mapping from timestamps to g2o integer identifiers.
-A maury is starting to code this part.
+A maury is starting to code this part (see his branch).